 Firstly, could it be a deliberate mistake?
 I doubt that.
 If someone had the brilliant idea of deliberately making a pre-echo such as this, they would have made it clearly audible, not hidden in the background.
 And they would have done it on other tracks.

 So was it the guide vocal leaking into the drum overheads?
 When recording this kind of music, it is common to record basic tracks first, with a guide vocal because the band will usually play better.
 The guide vocal is replaced later on with an overdub.

 If the singer is not in a separate booth, then the guide vocal can indeed leak into the drum overhead mics.
 If the guide vocal is different in any way to the overdubbed vocal, then it can become audible.

-However, in this song, the drums are silent when the 'guide vocal' - if it is that - becomes audible.
+However, in this song, the drums are silent when the guide vocal - if that is what it is - becomes audible.
 The drum tracks could have been faded.